linode/apl-docs/docs/get-started/labs/build-images.md

 To re-build the image using the same tag, restart the build pipeline using the Tekton cli in the Shell:

-1. Start a shell in APL Console
+1. Start a shell in the Console

 2. Get the name of the pipeline